antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 annotation your have very limited analysis options.
 Let's explore the annotation for the Marra dataset.

 * In box 3, select the analysis type **Cohort Overview** and click **Next**.
 * In the grid, you can see all the samples in rows, with the available annotation in the columns.
-Hover your mouse over the pie chart of the **tissue** annotation and optionally click on a slice to see the Cohort overview adapt to that sample subgroup.
+Scroll quickly down the grid to take a glance at the possible values for each annotation.

 In R2, samples of a dataset can be annotated with e.g. clinical data or biological information.
 Each group of annotated data is called a **Track** in R2.
 These tracks can be used to filter, color or split data in all types of R2 analyses.

+Above the grid you can find an interactive pie chart for each track.
+The pie charts present an overview of the track values in the dataset, detailing the percentage of samples in each category.
+You can hover over the tracks and click on a section to filter the grid underneath for samples with that track value.
+* Check the different values in the pie charts of the location track, the tissue track and the nt_size track.

 [comment]: # (The tissue annotation of the Marra set can thus be used, for instance,  to find the differences between the gene expression profiles of the adenoma samples and normal samples.)